khizaras/agent-h2g/README.md

 - Donate to causes and track contributions
 - Rate and provide feedback on causes
 - Admin dashboard for moderation and analytics
+- AI-powered chatbot assistant to answer questions about causes and the platform

 ## Tech Stack